VeraVisions/nuclide/Documentation/Singleplayer/Transitions.md

 In addition, it is recommended that they place a trigger_transition with the same name as the info_landmark.
 Otherwise you risk carrying over too much entity data.
 Please read the entity documentation for more details.

-When a level transition is completed, Nuclide will call the overridable method `NSEntity::TransitionComplete()` on every entity, to give it a chance to re-align itself with the new environment.
+When a level transition is completed, Nuclide will call the overridable method `ncEntity::TransitionComplete()` on every entity, to give it a chance to re-align itself with the new environment.